ignaciopineyro/MemNet/README.md

 NGSPICE is the engine required for individual unit's simulation.

 ## Getting started
-Download the full repository and make sure NGSPICE is path-available (callable from Python scripts).
+* Download the full repository and make sure NGSPICE is path-available (callable from Python scripts).

+* Install the required libraries - ```pip install -r requirements.txt```

-Set the parameters by editing params.py and run main.py.
+* Set the parameters by editing params.py and run main.py.

-A folder named exported_data will be created and two outputs files will be displayed:
+* A folder named exported_data will be created and two outputs files will be displayed:

 > simulation_iv
 > > containing three columns: time, current, and voltage (the latter two measured at the source)